AI agents and automation

-Toolcore is not a hosted JSON or image API: there is no endpoint you call with a payload and get transformed data back.
-What you can integrate from code or from an assistant is the stable HTTPS URLs that open a tool with optional prefilled text via query parameters—plus JSON manifests your agents can fetch to discover paths, key names, and an English system prompt.
-Most tools run their main work in the visitor's browser; some pages may use optional sign-in or third-party services—see each page.
+Toolcore is not a general-purpose hosted JSON or image API: there is no endpoint for arbitrary secrets or ad-hoc transforms.
+Primary integration is the stable HTTPS URLs that open a tool with optional prefilled text via query parameters—plus JSON manifests your agents can fetch to discover paths, key names, and an English system prompt.
+For headless workflows that need a JSON response, a small Agent remote API under /api/agent/v1 lists supported operations (GET capabilities) and runs them on the server (POST execute)—IP rate-limited, not an open backend.
+Most tools still run their main work in the visitor's browser; some pages may use optional sign-in or third-party services—see each page.

-You do not need a full MCP server on our side.
+You do not need a custom backend for most handoffs.
 The supported pattern is manifest + prefilled URLs: the assistant fetches JSON, builds a link, and the user’s browser runs formatters, encoders, crypto, diffs, and the rest.
-That saves LLM tokens and compute compared to re-deriving large outputs in chat.
-Each manifest includes an integration object describing this contract; optional local MCP: bun run mcp (stdio) uses the same non-AIGC catalog for clients that speak MCP natively.
+That avoids repeating large transforms in chat compared to re-deriving large outputs in chat.
+Each manifest includes an integration object describing this contract; optional local MCP: bun run mcp (stdio) uses the same non-AI-assisted catalog for clients that speak MCP natively.
 For a human-facing terminal-style entry on the site, see Pseudo-CLI (open + catalog id)—still the same tool pages under the hood.

 Machine-readable manifest